SumanthRH/SkyRL/skyrl-train/docs/examples/flash_rl.rst

    FlashRL integration is experimental.
 While generation times can improve for large models with quantization, we've observed that the time spent in weight syncing is much higher with FlashRL for fp8.
 This negates some of the benefits of fp8 inference.
 The slowdown is primarily due to slow weight quantization in vLLM's ``process_weights_after_loading`` function and we are working on improving this.

-   We recomment to use int8 quantization for training if possible.
+   We recomment to use int8 quantization over fp8 if possible.